 A hard inquiry is any inquiry you initiate with a bank, lender, or credit card issuer.
 Hard inquiries do have an impact on your credit score.

 How do you get inquiries off your credit report?

 If you have an inquiry on your credit report, you don’t believe it is legitimate.
 You can dispute the hard inquiry with the credit bureaus, who will investigate it with the creditor.

 How long do hard inquires stay on your credit?

 Inquiries stay on your credit report for a period of 24 months.

 How long does a hard credit inquiry affect your credit score?

 Inquires affect your credit score for 12 months.
-Inquires over the last 6 months will have a bigger impact on your credit score than recent hard inquiries do.
+Over the last 6 months, inquires will have a bigger impact on your credit score than recent hard inquiries do.

 How much does an inquiry lower your credit score?

-The amount of points you lose with a single inquiry will depend on your credit profile.
-If you have a long established credit history, a single inquiry will not have much of an impact on your FICO score.
-If you have a thin credit profile a single inquiry could affect your credit score by as much as 5 points.
+The number of points you lose with a single inquiry will depend on your credit profile.
+If you have a long-established credit history, a single inquiry will not have much of an impact on your FICO score.
+If you have a thin credit profile, a single inquiry could affect your credit score by as much as 5 points.
 The total amount of points inquiries can have on your credit score is estimated to be 40-45 points.